 Chronic Kidney Disease (CKD) is a diagnosis for which there is no cure.
 People living with CKD require accurate information and good support to live well with chronic illness.
 This can be obtained from the many staff involved in your care at your medical appointments.
-However, the challenge for renal programs is to have information and support that is directed from your perspective.
-Improving the experience of patients with kidney disease is one of LHSC’s strategic initiatives currently under development.
 The Renal Program understands the need for information that focuses on the patient experience.
-This is why we wanted to partner with you, our patients, to create a renal patient website.

 London Health Sciences Centre